flutter/website/src/development/ui/navigation/deep-linking.md

     <package name>
 ```

-Replace the `<package name>` with the package name of your android app.
-If the package
+Replace the `<package name>` with the package name of your Android app.
-name is `com.example.myflutterapp`, the command will then be:
+If you named the package `com.example.myflutterapp`, run the following command:

 ```
 adb shell am start -a android.intent.action.VIEW \